BrokenShell/Fortuna/docs/api.md

 limits keep the C++ standard-library transforms terminating across supported platforms.
 Fortuna also rejects parameter combinations whose expected value, scale, or conservative tail margin is not safely representable.
-A floating distribution either returns finite values or raises `OverflowError`; it does not return `NaN` or infinity as a successful draw.
-Discrete distributions also raise `OverflowError` instead of returning a saturated unsigned sentinel.
+A floating distribution returns a finite value or raises `OverflowError`.
+Discrete distributions raise `OverflowError` for a saturated unsigned sentinel.

 | Safety bound | Contract |
 | --- | --- |